amitos80/wifi-bt-gps-analyzer/README.md

-# Chasing Your Tail
+# Air Monitor

-A comprehensive Wi-Fi probe request analyzer that monitors and tracks wireless devices by analyzing their probe requests.
+Wi-Fi probe request analyzer that monitors and tracks wireless devices by analyzing their probe requests.
 The system integrates with Kismet for packet capture and WiGLE API for SSID geolocation analysis, featuring advanced surveillance detection capabilities.

 ## Notes